the0neWhoKnocks/setup.linux/distro/mint-cinnamon/README.md

 - **IMPORTANT**: If you have a dock that has one monitor hooked up, and another monitor is hooked up to a laptop, you'll want to stick with the `nouveau` driver.
 It's the only one that's given me stable performance with a second monitor.

 Open the **Update Manager**, if there are updates for the GPU driver or kernel, install them.

 ---

+## Set Up Display

+If you have multiple monitors, launch **Display**
+- Select your main monitor and toggle it to `Set as Primary` if it isn't already set.
+- Set the `Rotation` of other monitors if they're rotated.
+- Drag monitors roughly into the correct positions.
+- Apply, keep changes, rinse-and-repeat while adjusting monitor positions.

+---